deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Rather than push his luck and nettle Daar again, Gyotin simply tilted his head the other way and listened some more.

 Daar rewarded his patience by finally getting to his *real* question.
 “Is she gonna fuck me over?” he asked “Everythin’ I think I know says no, but ain’t nobody I trust more than you to answer this question.
 I can’t ask ‘Horse, he’s loyal.
-I can’t ask the HEAT, the pretty much hate her the *mostest.* Genshi is a Cousin but he’s got other motivations, and Regaari is in the same boat, ‘cept worse.
+I can’t ask the HEAT, they pretty much hate her the *mostest.* Genshi is a Cousin but he’s got other motivations, and Regaari is in the same boat, ‘cept worse.
 He thinks I don’t know what he’s plannin’ but I do.
 So...do I trust her?”

 A simple question got a simple answer.